No, you didn’t win big: Powerball jackpot climbs to $1.4 billion

 GAME DETAILS

-In most states, Powerball tickets cost $2 and buyers can chose their own numbers and a single Powerball or leave that task to a computer.
+In most states, Powerball tickets cost $2 and buyers can choose their own numbers along with a single Powerball or they can leave that task to a computer.
 Powerball drawings are held three times a week at 10:59 p.m.
 EDT on Mondays, Wednesdays and Saturdays, with the numbers selected at the Florida Lottery in Tallahassee.

-Once the numbers are chosen, it usually takes a couple hours to determine if there is a jackpot winner.
-If there isn’t a winner, state lottery officials release a jackpot estimate for the next drawing.
+Once the numbers are chosen, it usually takes a couple of hours to determine if there is a jackpot winner.
+If there is not a winner, state lottery officials release a jackpot estimate for the next drawing.
 If there is a winner, the jackpot reverts to $20 million and begins the long process of growing until there is another winner.

 HOW IS THE JACKPOT DETERMINED?